Zen: Esoteric practices

-In Chinese Chan, the usage of esoteric mantras in Zen goes back to the Tang dynasty.
+In Chinese Chan, the usage of esoteric mantras goes back to the Tang dynasty.
 There is evidence that Chan Buddhists adopted practices from Chinese Esoteric Buddhism in findings from Dunhuang.
 According to Henrik Sørensen, several successors of Shenxiu (such as Jingxian and Yixing) were also students of the Zhenyan (Mantra) school.
 Influential esoteric dhāraṇī, such as the Uṣṇīṣa Vijaya Dhāraṇī Sūtra and the Nīlakaṇṭha Dhāraṇī, also begin to be cited in the literature of the Baotang school during the Tang dynasty.
-The eighth century Chan monks of Shaolin temple also performed esoteric practices such as mantras and dharanis.
+The eighth-century Chan monks of Shaolin temple also practiced esoteric practices, such as mantras and dharanis.
 Many mantras have been preserved since the Tang period and continue to be practiced in modern monasteries.
 One common example is the Śūraṅgama Mantra, which is commonly chanted by monastics as part of the morning liturgy (朝誦 Chaosong) and evening liturgy (暮誦 Musong) in temples.
 Various rituals that continue to be practiced by Chan monastics, such as the tantric Yujia Yankou rite and the extensive Shuilu Fahui ceremony, also involve esoteric aspects, including maṇḍala offerings, deity yoga and the invocation of esoteric deities such as the Five Wisdom Buddhas and the Ten Wisdom Kings.

 In Japan, Zen schools also adopted esoteric rites and continue to perform them.
 These include the ambrosia gate (甘露門 kanro mon) ghost festival ritual which includes esoteric elements, the secret Dharma transmission (嗣法 shihō) rituals and in some cases the goma ritual.

 During the Joseon Dynasty, the Korean Zen (Seon) was highly inclusive and ecumenical.
 This extended to Esoteric Buddhist lore and rituals (that appear in Seon literature from the 15th century onwards).
 According to Sørensen, the writings of several Seon masters (such as Hyujeong) reveal they were esoteric adepts.
-In Japanese Zen, the use of esoteric practices within Zen is sometimes termed "mixed Zen" (兼修禪 kenshū zen), and the influential Soto monk Keizan Jōkin (1264–1325) was major promoter of esoteric methods.
+In Japanese Zen, the use of esoteric practices within Zen is sometimes termed "mixed Zen" (兼修禪 kenshū zen), and the influential Soto monk Keizan Jōkin (1264–1325) was a major promoter of esoteric methods.
 Keizan was heavily influenced by Shingon and Shugendo, and is known for introducing numerous esoteric ritual forms into the Soto school.
 Another influential Soto figure, Menzan Zuihō (1683-1769), was also a practitioner of Shingon, having received esoteric initiation under a Shingon figure named Kisan Biku (義燦比丘).
 Similarly, numerous Rinzai figures were also esoteric practitioners, such as the Rinzai founder Myōan Eisai (1141–1215) and Enni Ben'en (1202–1280).
 Under Enni Ben'en's abbotship, Fumon-in (the future Tōfuku-ji) held Shingon and Tendai rituals.
 He also lectured on the esoteric Mahavairocana sutra.